Gulgun01/PortfolioProjects/Power BI/README.md

 ## Contact

-For any questions or suggestions, please contact [gulgunmehdiyeva2001@gmail.com](mailto:gulgunmehdiyeva2001@gmail.com).
+For any questions or suggestions, please contact [Gulgun Mehdiyeva](mailto:gulgunmehdiyeva2001@gmail.com).

 ---